0Risotto/Salleha/docs/chapters/chapter1/chapter1.typ

 = Project initiation
 == Project Overview

-Salleha is a platform designed for managing maintenance requests in facilities like offices or residential buildings, making maintenance and reporting more efficient and easier.
+SALLEHA is a platform designed for managing maintenance requests in facilities like offices or residential buildings, making maintenance and reporting more efficient and easier.
 Users can report issues, track progress, and get updates.
 Admins and technicians can assign, prioritize, and resolve